-Please see Accessing Network Rail standards for contractors and suppliers for information on standards.
+See Accessing Network Rail standards for contractors and suppliers for information on standards.

-The catalogue of accepted products is available in the Parts and Drawings System (PADS), which can be accessed through www.padsnet.co.uk.
+The catalogue of accepted products is available on the PADSnet website.

-Please download and read our Guide to product acceptance so that the responsibilities of the role are understood.
+Please download and read our guide to product acceptance so that the responsibilities of the role are understood.

 Suppliers and manufacturers of controlled products are required to engage in our supplier quality assurance process.